 Special Requirements: The candidate chosen for this position will be required to complete a Child Protective Services Registry, a Criminal Background check to the satisfaction of The Arc of Northern Virginia, and a drug screening.
 Work within a public guardianship program requires that an individual shall not have been convicted of any criminal offense involving any physical attack, neglect or abuse of a person, lying, cheating, or stealing, nor convicted of any felony.
 A valid motor vehicle driver’s license is required and the candidate will be required to use their own vehicle for travel to/from appointments.
 Transporting clients is strictly prohibited.
 Mileage reimbursement will be issued upon receipt to The Arc of Northern Virginia.

 How To Apply:

 Via email to:

-Please include the position title in the subject line of your email.
+Please include the position title and your last name in the subject line of your email.

 Closing Date: Open until filled.

 The Arc of Northern Virginia is an equal opportunity employer.